mrprfrm/informatorium/Contest/Count Total Number of Colored Cells.md

         return memo[-1]
 ```

 Now, let's optimize the solution.
-In fact, we don't need to store the entire array of colored cells—we can just keep track of the last computed result and update it at each step.
+In fact, we don't need to store the entire array of colored cells — we can just keep track of the last computed result and update it at each step.
 Also, let's simplify the formula:

 ```python
 class Solution: